sebastianlarisch/spryker-docs/docs/scos/user/shop-user-guides/202001.0/shop-guide-quotation-process-and-rfq/shop-guide-managing-requests-for-quotes-for-a-sales-representative.md

 4. From the drop-down list of suggestions, select the necessary customer.
 5. Click **Save**.
 6. *(Optional)* Edit the Request for Quote.
 Click **Edit** to:
-  - Select **Show the latest version to customer** check box to allow the Buyer to see the updates you have done in the RFQ.
+  - Select **Show the latest version to customer** checkbox to allow the Buyer to see the updates you have done in the RFQ.
   - Enter a **Purchase order number**.
   - Select a due date in **Do not ship later than** field.
   - Add the **Notes**.